 Europe’s Last DictatorshipWe have many former communist countries on our map.
 But for us and anyone who has already visited those countries, Belarus still provides a unique opportunity.
 Rather than being a “time warp” like Transnistria in Moldova, Belarus represents an alternate reality.
 It's a “what if” for all those countries around it that fought either physically or politically for freedom and democracy.
 Belarus had a window of opportunity after declaring independence from the USSR in 1990.
-In the presidential elections in 1994 a large majority voted for Lukashenko, a manipulative and authoritarian populist.
-From then on he cemented his position with various moves such as seizing parliamentary power and replacing representatives with his own picks.
+In the 1994 elections, a large majority voted for Lukashenko.
+From then on he cemented his position, seizing parliamentary power and replacing representatives with his own allies.

-Belarus Beyond MinskBeyond Minsk you'll find flat, green countryside and a number of castles that make for great day trips.
+Belarus Beyond MinskBeyond the sizable capital of Minsk, you'll find flat, green countryside and a number of castles that make for great day trips.
 For a long time Belarus was a part of the Grand Duchy of Lithuania and the Polish-Lithuanian Commonwealth.
 Around 1800 it became part of the Russian Empire.

 Suggested CombinationsMany expect the Belarusian government to soon expand the visa waiver program to cover other border crossings.
 Until then, it is still easier to arrive in Belarus by air.
-There are direct trains from Vilnius to Minsk if you don't mind the administrative hassle of applying for a visa.
-Belarus makes for an interesting combination with its neighbors: Lithuania, Poland and Ukraine.
+There are direct trains from Vilnius to Minsk if you don't mind the administrative hassle and cost of applying for a visa.
+Though inexpensive regular direct flights negate the advantage of travel by train.
+Belarus makes for an interesting combination with its neighbors: Lithuania, Poland, and Ukraine.
 Many other countries in the region have direct flight links to Minsk too.

 Get your customized Belarusian trip plan